-The Group endeavors to manage its capital such that all of its regulated entities meet local regulatory capital requirements at all times and maintain adequate capital to enable its insurance obligations to be met while taking into account the risks faced.
+On an ongoing basis the Group monitors that local Boards meet local regulatory capital requirements by maintaining adequate capital to enable its insurance obligations to be met while taking into account the risks faced.
 As a Bermuda regulated group, we are required to maintain available statutory capital and surplus in an amount that is at least equal to its enhanced capital requirement, as well as having its own view of required capital.
-The Group utilizes an internal capital model to assist with assessing our internal view of capital requirements and inform the Group Solvency Self-Assessment ("GSSA") process.
+The Group, Cavello Bay and SIBL utilize internal capital models to assist with assessing our internal view of capital requirements and inform the Solvency Self-Assessment ("SSA") process.

-iii) Relationship Between Solvency Self-Assessment, Solvency Needs and Capital and Risk Management Systems
+iii) Relationship Between Solvency Self-Assessment, Solvency Needs and Capital and Risk Management Systems i. the overall solvency needs, taking into account the specific risk profile, approved risk appetite and tolerance limits and the business strategy of the group and its subsidiaries;

-The GSSA process is the entirety of the processes and procedures employed to identify, assess, monitor, manage and report the short and long term risks that the Group faces or may face and to determine the capital necessary to ensure that overall solvency needs are met at all times.
-The GSSA framework is fully integrated into our broader ERM Framework.
+The SSA process is the entirety of the processes and procedures employed to identify, assess, monitor, manage and report the short and long term risks that the Group faces or may face and to determine the capital necessary to ensure that overall solvency needs are met at all times.
+The SSA framework is fully integrated into our broader ERM Framework.

-Within the GSSA framework, the key elements informing the GSSA process include:
+Within the SSA framework, the key elements informing the SSA process include:

-- i. the overall solvency needs, taking into account the specific risk profile, approved risk appetite and tolerance limits and the business strategy of the group and its subsidiaries; - ii. a consideration of all reasonably foreseeable material risks across all risk categories that the group is or could be exposed to, taking into account a forward looking analysis of potential future changes in the risk profile due to the business strategy or the economic and financial environment and any stresses thereon; - iii. the significance with which the risk profile of the group deviates from the assumptions underlying the Bermuda Solvency Capital Requirements model and other capital modelling exercises; - iv. a consideration of the nature and quality of capital or other resources appropriate to cover the risks identified and compliance, on a continuous basis, with relevant capital requirements; - v. the internal control and risk-management systems and approved risk appetite and tolerance limits; and - vi.
-Ensuring the GSSA is an integral part of the business strategy and taken into account on an ongoing basis in the strategic decisions of the group and that a re-assessment is carried out following any significant change in the risk profile.
+- ii. a consideration of all reasonably foreseeable material risks across all risk categories that the group is or could be exposed to, taking into account a forward looking analysis of potential future changes in the risk profile due to the business strategy or the economic and financial environment and any stresses thereon; - iii. the significance with which the risk profile of the group deviates from the assumptions underlying the Bermuda Solvency Capital Requirements model and other capital modelling exercises; - iv. a consideration of the nature and quality of capital or other resources appropriate to cover the risks identified and compliance, on a continuous basis, with relevant capital requirements; - v. the internal control and risk-management systems and approved risk appetite and tolerance limits; and - vi.
+Ensuring the SSA is an integral part of the business strategy and taken into account on an ongoing basis in the strategic decisions of the group and subsidiaries and that a re-assessment is carried out following any significant change in the risk profile.